damianlebiedz/calculator/README.md

 # calculator

-First project created using:
-- JavaFX,
-- build with Maven
+Simple calculator project built with Maven, made by Java with JavaFX GUI.